Fedora Notes

 Remap CapsLock key

-Remapping key is not something we can do by default via the Settings panel: those hackers tweaks are accessible with a package called gnome-tweaks.
+Keys remapping is not something we can do by default via the Settings panel: those hackers tweaks are accessible with a package called gnome-tweaks.
 When installed, run the command gnome-tweaks from a terminal or simply run the Tweaks application via the icon.

 Then follow Keyboard > Additional Layout Options and in the section Ctrl position select Caps Lock as Ctrl.